PavanRangani/docs/docs/prd/tasks/task-instance.md

 ### UI Rule
 - Message when no notes available for done task: `No Notes Available`
 - View of the Open task [See this](https://drive.google.com/file/d/1RFXlvgbtUoAJhLPFX0fopcBkx23RJHIh/view?usp=sharing)
-- View dialog of Multi-Step task [See this](https://drive.google.com/file/d/1UZuo-yDq5At4QBws5h5lc01-1TJRQ792/view?usp=sharing)
+- View dialog of Multi-Step task [See this](https://drive.google.com/file/d/13yDJy47ibfaeO1xX_mCqQCzhpVW2lKXm/view?usp=sharing)
-- Tooltip message of the status column for the Done `Sub-Task`: `Done by {Name of the user who marked the task as done} on {Completion date}`
+- Tooltip message of the status column for the Done Sub-Task: `Done by {Name of the user who marked the task as done} on {Completion date}`
 - View of the Recurring task trigger //TODO mockup
 - View of the Recurring task instance //TODO mockup

+## Profile Picture tooltip
+- On hover of this profile picture, it shows First name + Last name, Email address and user's role in tooltip.
+When user doesn't have any role, shows No role.
+It is possible that user can be in multiple roles for same task, so tooltip shows name of all the roles seprated by comma.
+- Known case: We are not showing user’s role in tooltip under Chat notification dialog just to minimize the API response time.

 ## Nightly job to change status of the task
 - System runs nightly job to update the status of the upcoming tasks